Skip to main content

 I attended a conference in Silicon Valley recently where the concept of treating AI-platforms as privileged citizens at the internet-table was underscored by several companies presenting.
 (Agent-to-Agent protocol and Model Context Protocol are the means of creating a web optimized for automated agents beyond what site hosts offer to humans.)
 The concept being touted was: You take care of your customers one by one with care.
 BUT, you take care of the AI representatives even more because the AIs will give you far more potential reach and visibility to far more audiences than one person at a time, if your marketing is effective.
 Human based word of mouth was being replaced as a focus with the visibility potential of giving AI agents privilege in engagement access.

 John Goodman had a funny song in the Talking Heads movie True Stories where he presents himself as someone who will answer the telephone, unlike all the call screeners of the day.
 This was 1986, when people were filtering inbound calls with answering machines, the precursor to TiVo solution for TV viewing.
 The AI scribes are just another iteration of this idea of finding ways to “time shift” our engagement model to the convenience of our own schedules.
-Who can blame the people who proliferate them.
-But when I show up to a meeting in person and see that I'm in the minority, I start to hum this song in my head.
+Who can blame the people who proliferate them?
+Is a "talk to my bot" retort rude for flesh attendees?
+We should understand our place (at the current moment) that we are here as humans to create and report.
+Our bots are judged by their ability to refer to ground truth.
+When bots assert something that isn't proven to be said by a human, it's called hallucination and brushed off.
+Bots are currently excused from needing to be accurate.
+Fleshy types are held to account by an unforgiving ruler of trust and reputational accountability.
+We are judged by a different scale conferred by the networks of people we've earned trust among, a temporally-based social capital.

 So.
 After all this hubbub about people not showing up somehow missing out, did they miss anything their chatbot couldn't convey?
 The meeting wouldn't have made much sense in the CliffsNotes version certainly.
 It was filled with people sharing their passions and reactions to each other's stories and common threads of interest.
 Some of us even effused about LLM tools and why they inspire us.
 It couldn't have conveyed much meaning or impact distilled in retrospect.
+If we'd all been there at once it might have been more special than it was.
 But it felt like old times in a good way.